poolshark-protocol/docs/site/content/introduction/cover-pools.en.md

 > <em>Alice wants to cover potential IL from 3000 to 5000 DAI per ETH.</em>

 </br>
-Assuming the user wants to cover any potential impermanent loss, this range should match their original LP position.
+Assuming the user wants to cover any potential impermanent loss, this range should match their original LP position and the value of the position should also be equal to more accurately cover impermanent loss.

 Capital efficiency can be improved by selecting a smaller range over which to trade to the desired output token.